 It is the responsibility of AIR to monitor runway arrival spacing and to notify any required increases in minimum separation to FIN.
-Commonly it may be expected that deteriorating weather conditions such as poor visibility, wet runway and/or cross-wind, will give rise to requests for increased spacing.
+Commonly it may be expected that deteriorating weather conditions such as poor visibility, wet runway and/or crosswind, will give rise to requests for increased spacing.
+This is due to the longer runway requests for increased spacing.
 This is due to the longer runway occupancy time of landing traffic.